History of the Parramatta Eels: 2010s

 For the 2011 NRL Season, Parramatta was managed by new head coach Stephen Kearney.
 Round 1 saw Parramatta get off to the perfect start by beating The Auckland Warriors 24–18 at Eden Park in New Zealand.
-But after that Round 1 victory the rest of 2011 was a very bleak one for Parramatta with the team finishing fourteenth on the ladder of sixteen clubs.
+After the Round 1 victory, the rest of 2011 was a very bleak one for Parramatta, with the team finishing fourteenth on the ladder of sixteen clubs.
 Along the way Parramatta went on a 7-game losing streak including a 56–6 loss to South Sydney.
-In the final round of the season, Parramatta played against The Gold Coast with the loser almost certainly receiving the wooden spoon.
+In the final round of the season, Parramatta played against The Gold Coast, with the loser almost certainly receiving the wooden spoon.
 Parramatta won the match 32–12 and Gold Coast were consigned to the wooden spoon.

 In 2012, things went from bad to worse at the club as Parramatta finished last for the first time since 1972.
 Towards the back end of the season, Kearney's contract was terminated and Brad Arthur was installed as caretaker coach.
 The last insult came in the final match of the season against The St George Dragons as retiring legends Luke Burt & Nathan Hindmarsh both went out as wooden spooners in their final year as players.
 The only thing memorable to come from the match was a last minute penalty goal kicked by Hindmarsh.

 In 2013, Parramatta appointed Ricky Stuart as their new coach on a three-year deal.
 In the opening round there was a lot of optimism and hope for the future as Parramatta defeated Auckland Warriors 40–10 at Parramatta Stadium.
 This result proved to be the highlight of the season as Parramatta finished last again.
 Along the way Parramatta lost 10 matches in a row including heavy losses to Manly & Canterbury.
 Mid season, Stuart also announced that as of the end of the season, there would be a massive cull of the playing roster and twelve players were told that their services were no longer required as of next season.
 In May 2013 Steve Sharp was elected Chairman of the Parramatta Eels board, replacing Roy Spagnolo.

 On 12 September 2013, Stuart walked out on Parramatta to coach Canberra.
 On 16 October 2013, Brad Arthur was announced as the new head coach of Parramatta on a 3-year deal.